How to Choose a Building Designer

 - Where possible, talk to the clients about their relationship with the Building Designer and ascertain whether they were happy with the relationship, and the design work carried out by the Building Designer.

-- Always check with the Building Practitioners Board to verify that the Building Designer is registered as a building practitioner under the Category of Draftsperson, Class of Building Design (Architectural).
-This can be done via the Building Commission's website, at www.buildingcommission.com.au (go to the section for 'Finding an RBP').
-Alternatively, the Building Practitioners Board may be contacted by telephone on
+- Always check with the Victorian Building Authority to verify that the Building Designer is registered as a building practitioner under the Category of Draftsperson, Class of Building Design (Architectural).
+This can be done via the VBA's website, at www.vba.vic.gov.au and go to the section "Find a Practitioner".
+Or phone the VBA on 1300 815 127.

 - Ascertain whether the Building Designer is a member of an industry association and what support can be provided by the Association to assist the parties.
 For example – refer to our website section on 'BDAV Mediation of Disputes'.
 Membership of an industry association also demonstrates that the Building Designer is not operating his business in an information vacuum, and is likely to be across current industry trends, developments, and regulations.